josevnz/EmpireStateBuildingRunUp/TUTORIAL.md

 I also supplemented my data with another data set that has the countries [3-digit codes](empirestaterunup/country_codes.toml) as well as other details, for a nicer presentation.

 There are no hard rules here as cleanup has a high correlation with the data set.
-For example, to figure out to which wave each runner was assigned I had to make some assumptions based on what I saw the day of the race.

 Let me show you what I mean with some code: